-- 1. The primary height limitation is the maximum height allowed for any structure located at the minimum setback required for the structure.
+- 1. The requirements of this section shall not apply to preserved buildings unless substantial improvements are proposed. - 2.
+The primary height limitation is the maximum height allowed for any structure located at the minimum setback required for the structure.
 The secondary height is the absolute maximum height allowed for any structure and increases at a rate of one foot in height for every one foot of distance interior to the lot, measured away from the setback of any public street frontage.
-The secondary height allowed as measured in number of stories shall increase at a rate of 1 additional story for every 10' feet of distance interior to the lot, measured away from the setback of any public street frontage. - 2.
-Transparency is the minimum percentage of windows and doors that must cover a ground or upper story façade.
-Transparency is required for any building façade facing a public street.
-The transparency requirement on ground story façades is measured between 2 and 9 feet above the adjacent sidewalk.
-The transparency requirement on upper story façades is measured from the top of the finished floor to the top of the finished floor above.
-When there is no floor above, upper story transparency is measured from the top of the top of the finished floor to the top of the wall plate.
-Glass is considered transparent where it has a transparency higher than 80% and external reflectance of less than 15%.
+The secondary height allowed as measured in number of stories shall increase at a rate of 1 additional story for every 10' feet of distance interior to the lot, measured away from the setback of any public street frontage. - 3.
+Transparency is the minimum percentage of windows and doors that must cover a ground or upper story facade.
+Transparency is required for any building facade facing a primary frontage.
+The transparency requirement on ground story facades is measured between 2 and 9 feet above the adjacent sidewalk.
+Along Willow Drive, When grading results in the ground story shifting up or down a floor, the transparency requirement shall be limited to areas where the finished floor is vertically within 2 feet of the adjacent sidewalk/grade.
+The transparency requirement on upper story facades is measured from the top of the finished floor above.
+When there is no floor above, upper story transparency is measured from the top of the finished floor to the top of the transparent where it has a transparency higher than 80% and external reflectance of less than 15%.
 Windows must be clear, unpainted, or made of similarly-treated glass; spandrel glass or back-painted glass does not comply with this provision.
-Transparency applies to street-facing façades only.
-For ground story commercial uses, a minimum of 60% of all windows must allow views into the ground story for a depth of at least 6 feet. - 3.
-Blank wall area and distance means a portion of the exterior façade of the building that does not include: windows or doors; columns, pilasters or other articulation greater than 12 inches in depth, art or murals, or a substantial material change (paint color is not considered a substantial change).
-Blank wall area and distance applies in both a vertical and horizontal direction.
-Blank wall area is not permitted to exceed the maximum blank wall distance as measured in both the vertical and horizontal direction.
-Blank wall area and distance applies only to ground and upper story street-facing façades. - 4.
+For ground story commercial uses, a minimum of 60% of all windows must allow views into the ground story for a depth of at least 6 feet. - 4.
+Blank wall area means a portion of the exterior facade of the building that does not include: windows or doors; columns, pilasters or other articulation greater than 12 inches in depth, art or murals, or a substantial material change (paint color is not considered a substantial change).
+Blank wall area applies in both a vertical and horizontal direction, and is measured by overall square footage.
+Blank wall area applies only to ground and upper story street-facing facades. - 5.
 An entrance providing both ingress and egress, operable to residents at all times or to customers during normal business hours, is required along each side of the building facing a public streetscape or any other non-vehicular, publicly accessible area to meet the public realm primary entrance requirements.
 Additional entrances are permitted.
 An angled (clipped corner) entrance may be provided at any corner of a building along the street to meet the street entrance requirements.
-A primary entrance may be oriented perpendicular to the adjacent public realm where the entrance is clearly defined by a building element.
-For a residential building façade, entries to individual units are considered primary entrances. - 5.
-Building pass-throughs shall be a minimum height equal to the first floor ceiling height of the adjacent building except when life safety service is required.
-For buildings 4-stories or greater, a building pass-through shall be a minimum width of 20'.
-For building 4-stories or less, the building pass-through shall be a minimum width of 12'.
-Building pass-throughs shall be adequately lit.
-Building pass-throughs shall serve as a publicly accessible passage between or through buildings that allows pedestrians to move from one side of a building to another, through a privately owned or publicly dedicated area. - a.
-The maximum building pass-through spacing may be increased by five percent (5%) through a minor modification where one or more of the following applies: - i. proposed to protect sensitive natural areas or save healthy existing trees - ii. required to protect natural conditions, such as watercourses, riparian buffers, natural rock formations or topography - iii. required based on some unusual aspect of the development site or the proposed development that is not shared by landowners in the surrounding area (e.g., unusual lot size or configuration) - iv. required due to the presence of existing utilities or other easements - v. proposed because there are no other options for ingress and egress.
+A primary entrance may be oriented perpendicular to the adjacent public realm where the entrance is clearly defined by a building element. - 6.
+Overhead walkways between buildings (such as skywalks) are permitted and shall not be calculated as a part of Building Width. - 7.
+Build-to-Zone requirements shall not be applied to portions of the site which are not favorable to development, such as ecological sensitive areas or portions of the site, which due to existing geometries, do not allow for efficient development (such as triangular corners). - 8.
+Average grade of a building is determined by calculating the average of the highest and lowest elevation along natural or improved grade (whichever is more restrictive) along the front of the building parallel to the primary street setback line.